Arrival of Dolphins from Taiji

 These temperate and tropical ocean-dwelling creatures were then lifted into a freezing February wind-chill of -3°C while wet.

-Yet again, the Whale Ecology Experience Center staff did not seem to appreciate that they were handling live animals; treating them more like products to stack on a supermarket shelf.
+Yet again, the Special Whale Culture Zone staff did not seem to appreciate that they were handling live animals; treating them more like products to stack on a supermarket shelf.
 It also transpired that the center had incited the local residents to disrupt the activities of CARE and the other activist groups there by tearing down banners and in some cases physically obstructing us.

 Finally, when CARE and the other animal welfare organizations tried to speak to officials at the Ulsan Namgu offices, staff barred the entrance for one hour.
 Public servants prevented citizens from accessing a public building to which they were legally entitled to enter.